isomerpages/nlb-biblioasia/_podcast/Episode 1/Transcript.md

 So a lot of people would know your father?

 Shirlene    <br>
 Actually Najib Ali was from Chai Chee Secondary School and knew my grandfather.
 So a lot of kids who would have gone through Chai Chee Secondary School would have known my grandfather.
 For me, he was a man who was very resilient, who would just make the best of a situation.
 He didn't whine.
 But maybe that was the hallmark of that generation.
 And he just made the best of the situation, selling drinks at a school canteen didn't make him a rich man, but he was happy.
 He was really very happy doing it.
 He really enjoyed doing it, I could see.
-Having all the school kids around interacting with him...
+Having all the school kids around interacting with him.
 He enjoyed it very much, which is why he he did it for so long.

 Jimmy   <br>
 There is a lovely picture of you and him in the BiblioAsia article.
 How old were you?